-5. 2019-20 Budget and Medium Term Financial Strategy
+5. 2020-21 Budget and Medium Term Financial Strategy

-5.1 The Authority's General Fund (GF) Revenue and Capital Budgets for 2019-20 were approved by Full Council in March 2019.
-Revised budgets which addressed the Authority's priorities, additional service related budget pressures and savings identified through the monthly financial monitoring and the re-profiling of capital expenditure, were approved by Full Council in December 2019.
+- 5.1 The Authority's General Fund (GF) Revenue and Capital Budgets for 2020-21 were approved by Full Council in March 2020, before the emergence of the Covid-19 pandemic.
+Revised budgets were approved by Full Council in December 2020.
+These addressed: - the Authority's key priorities, - changes to forecasted levels of funding - additional service related budget pressures and savings identified through the monthly financial monitoring - the financial consequences of Covid-19 and the action required to balance the 2020-21 budget - changes to the expected timing of capital expenditure within the three-year capital programme.